-As school districts across the country implement a Multi-Tiered System of Support (MTSS) to address student needs, many administrators are trying to figure out where the money will come from.
+As school districts across the country seek to implement a Multi-Tiered System of Supports (MTSS) platform to address student needs, many administrators are determining how to fund their MTSS implementation.

 Multiple federal funding sources are available for school districts to use for MTSS.
 For example, the Elementary and Secondary Education Act (ESEA) provides federal funding to state education agencies and local school districts.